Findomain/Findomain/README.md

 OPTIONS:
     -f, --file <file>        Sets the input file to use.
-    -o, --output <output>    Write data to output file in the specified format. [possible values: txt, csv, json] -p, --proxy <proxy>      Use a proxy to make the requests to the APIs.
+    -o, --output <output>    Write data to output file in the specified format. [possible values: txt, csv, json] -p, --proxy <proxy>      Use a proxy to make APIs requests.
     -t, --target <target>    Target host
 ```